-- Large Proxy Network: Bright Data has an incredible large proxy network, with millions of IPs available from countries all over the world.
+- Large Proxy Network: Bright Data has an incredibly large proxy network, with millions of IPs available from countries all over the world.

 Cons of Bright Data

-- Limited Customer Support Options: While the 24/7 email support is a plus, there’s no dedicated customer support chat or phone line for customers that prefer other communication options.
+- Limited Customer Support Options: While the 24/7 email support is a plus, there’s no dedicated customer support chat or phone line for customers who prefer other communication options.

-- Learning Curve: There’s no working around it: web scraping is a complicated process.
-Setting up proxy networks properly, making requests, and other such tasks can seem inaccessible for newcomers.
+- Learning Curve: There’s no working around it: Web scraping is a complicated process.
+Setting up proxy networks properly, making requests, and other such tasks can seem inaccessible to newcomers.
 While you can still request datasets any time, those who prefer taking a more DIY approach may struggle to find their footing amidst all the complexities.